 As the meat sits, the temp will come down to 55-60C, which is an actual enjoyable temperature for meat.
 The meat juices will also get time to redistribute evenly throughout the meat, so that when you cut into it, you will hardly loose a drop of juice:

 Transfer the braising liquid to a taller, narrow heat proof container.
 Skim off the rendered fat.
 Reserve for other cooking, to put in the red cabbage, or in the leftover Ribbe steamed buns.

 The last few drops of fat can be tricky to skim, so plop a handful ice cubes into the container.
 This will cause the fat to solidify instantly, and will be super easy to lift out.
 Failing to remove the fat will cause the gravy to split.

 Your container with braising liquid should measure 0.4 liters.
 If too little, add more water.

 In a small sauce pan, melt the butter, then stir in the flour.
+Toast at medium heat to a nice nutty brown.
+Take care not to burn things.
 Gradually whisk in the braising liquid, making sure lumps does not form.
 You should end up with a nice, not too thick gravy.
 Adjust with water to personal preference.